jnozzi/cocoadev.com/SiteContent/General/FSDirectorySize.markdown

 http://lists.apple.com/archives/carbon-dev/2005/Oct/msg01216.html

-If only Apple would update [[NSFileManager]] to return the size of directories...
+If only Apple would update General/NSFileManager to return the size of directories...
 Anyway, this works well.